Hello, Class! Welcome to Deep Dish 101.

 The arguments over the ‘authenticity’ of pizza will never end as long as humans exist on this planet, and will quite possibly last longer than that.
 I may even delve into the fray when talking about “Authentic” Chicago pizza in the next lesson, but it is mainly to show distinctions between variations, and to correct false information.
 I assure you, they are all still pizzas.

-Here’s a link to Tony Bourdain comparing New York pizza to the Naples original.
+Here’s a link to Anthony Bourdain comparing New York pizza to the Naples original.

 SPOILER ALERT!!! – THERE ARE DIFFERENCES!